 Not all medications available over the counter or by prescription in Australia are available in other countries.
 Some may be illegal or a controlled substance, even if prescribed by an Australian doctor.

 Take prescription medicine with you so you remain in good health.
 Always carry a copy of your prescription or a letter from your doctor stating what the medicine is, how much you take and that it's for personal use only.

 - check whether your medication is legal in each country you're travelling to

 - get medical documents

-Health risks in Spain are similar to those in Australia.
+Health risks are similar to those in Australia.
 Monitor the news and other sources for any new health risks that may develop, and follow the advice of Spain's Ministry of Health.

 Where to get help

 Depending on what you need, your best option may be to contact your family, friends, travel agent, travel insurance provider, employer or airline.
 Your travel insurer should have a 24-hour emergency number.